xPoleStarx/minesweeper-poweredBy-ai/README.md

 - `minesweeper.py`: Contains the implementation of the Minesweeper game and the AI player.
 - `runner.py`: Runs the Minesweeper game using the Pygame library.

-## Acknowledgments

-This project is based on the CS50 AI course from Harvard University.

-Note: The code provided is a simplified version and may require additional modifications and error handling for a complete and robust implementation.